simonheb/ritest/README.md

 There are no known bugs.
 The number of people who have used the code until now is small though, so please report any unintend or surprising behaviour.

 ## Changelog
+ - **1.0.6** Jason Kerwin pointed out an issue with the "saveresampling()"-option.
+This version fixes this.
  - **1.0.5** Jason Kerwin pointed out that when string variables were used as strata ids, these were ignored.
 This is fixed with this version.
 Also I sped execution time by dropping useless code.
  - **1.0.4** David McKenzie pointed out that under some conditions, the random seed was ignored.
 This is fixed with this version.
  - **1.0.3** is the version that was published in the Stata Journal.